Capital punishment in California: People v. McDaniel and possible striking down of capital punishment

 Donte McDaniel, a condemned inmate, was sentenced to death in 2004 and has challenged his death sentence by challenging California's sentencing statutes that only require convictions to be proven beyond a reasonable doubt and to be unanimous but not requiring either for sentencing decisions.
 Therefore, under current law, a defendant needs to be found guilty by all jurors beyond a reasonable doubt but the jury does not need to be unanimous to find true any aggravating circumstances that makes one eligible to be sentenced to death, nor does the jury have to find those circumstances to be true beyond a reasonable doubt.
 If the Supreme Court of California rules in McDaniel's favor, hundreds of death sentences would be overturned and the court may strike down capital punishment in the state in its entirety.
 McDaniel has received the support of Governor Gavin Newsom along with the county district attorneys of Contra Costa, Los Angeles, San Francisco, San Joaquin, and Santa Clara counties, along with former Los Angeles County District Attorney Gil Garcetti in an amicus curiae brief filed with the court.

+2019 Pause on Executions

+In 2019, Gavin Newsom stated, "I will not oversee the execution of any person while Governor...Our death penalty system has been, by all measures, a failure."
+Since then, California has held a moratorium on executions and Newsom has done more work to ensure that people who were convicted of crimes "on the basis of race, ethnicity, or national origin," or those who were mentally incompetent, can have the possibility to receive relief from their convictions.
+As of 2023, he also has done work to move people in San Quentin Prison on death row into prisons throughout the state so they can be a part of the general population, rather than being isolated with those on death row.

 2020 proposed constitutional amendment for the 2022 election

 On December 7, 2020, Assembly members Marc Levine (D-10) and David Chiu (D-17) introduced Assembly Constitutional Amendment 2 to the California State Legislature.
 The constitutional amendment would have amended the constitution to prohibit the use of capital punishment as a punishment for any violations of law.
-The amendment was coauthored by Assembymembers Laura Friedman (D-43), Mike Gipson (D-64), and Mark Stone (D-29), along with state senator Scott Wiener (D-11).
+The amendment was coauthored by Assemblymembers Laura Friedman (D-43), Mike Gipson (D-64), and Mark Stone (D-29), along with state senator Scott Wiener (D-11).
 The resolution died after it failed to advance to the Assembly floor from the Assembly Committee on Public Safety.

 2021 state Supreme Court ruling

-On August 26, 2021, efforts to overhaul California's death penalty were weakened after the California State Supreme Court unanimously ruled that current state law provided little legal support for any overhaul in the case of People v McDaniel.
+On August 26, 2021, efforts to overhaul California's death penalty were weakened after the California State Supreme Court unanimously ruled that current state law provided little legal support for any overhaul in the case of People v.
+McDaniel.